Mortonian/connection_pool_scaffold/README.md

 The basic design concept of this solution is to decouple the connection creating code from the mechanics of the ConnectionPool itself, as well as to separate the jdbc connection configuration info and the pool configuration info.
 This allows us to try out new behaviours via the novel compositions of existing parts.

-As of now, only one implementation of `src/main/java/com/opower/connectionpool/ConnectionPool.java` is provided: the `src/main/java/com/opower/connectionpool/pool/MortonianConnectionPool`.
-There is also only one implementation of `src/main/java/com/opower/connectionpool/ConnectionCreator`: `src/main/java/com/opower/connectionpool/connection/MortonianConnectionCreator`.
+As of now, only one implementation of `src/main/java/com/opower/connectionpool/ConnectionPool.java` is provided: [com.opower.connectionpool.pool.MortonianConnectionPool(https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/main/java/com/opower/connectionpool/pool/MortonianConnectionPool.java).
+There is also only one implementation of [com.opower.connectionpool.ConnectionCreator](https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/main/java/com/opower/connectionpool/ConnectionCreator.java): [MortonianConnectionCreator](https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/main/java/com/opower/connectionpool/connection/MortonianConnectionCreator.java).

-However, this separation is heavily used by the unit testing code included in this solution, with a `src/test/java/com/opower/connectionpool/NonPoolingConnectionPool` being used to test individual database connections without proper pooling, and a `src/test/java/com/opower/connectionpool/MockConnectionCreator` being used to test pooling behaviour with mock connections.
+However, this separation is heavily used by the unit testing code included in this solution, with a [NonPoolingConnectionPool](https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/test/java/com/opower/connectionpool/NonPoolingConnectionPool.java) being used to test individual database connections without proper pooling, and a [MockConnectionCreator](https://github.com/Mortonian/connection_pool_scaffold/blob/master/src/test/java/com/opower/connectionpool/MockConnectionCreator.java) being used to test pooling behaviour with mock connections.

+The MortonianConnectionPool supports configurable pool sizes (initial, max, and acquire increment), configurable retry behavior (may retries and wait time in millisecons), auto-commit on release, and other features.
+And all of these features are are verified with unit tests that you can find in [the test package](https://github.com/Mortonian/connection_pool_scaffold/tree/master/src/test/java/com/opower/connectionpool).

 ## Basic Usage